ysyk2021/grit-and-growth-how-to-develop-resilience-and-perseverance-for-a-fulfilling-life/src/chapter-6-2.md

-# Strategies for Incorporating Self-Care into Your Routine

-## Introduction

 In today's fast-paced and demanding world, it is easy to neglect our own well-being while focusing on various responsibilities.
 However, taking care of ourselves is essential for leading a fulfilling life.
 This chapter will explore strategies for incorporating self-care into your daily routine, enabling you to develop resilience and perseverance.